RelativeDistance/UnityAVIExport/README.md

 # UnityAVIExport

- Export an MJPG encoded AVI form the editor or at runtime.
+Export an MJPG encoded AVI at runtime or from the editor.
+It is a Unity wrapper around this code: [MotionJPEGWriter](https://github.com/secile/MotionJPEGWriter)

+# Runtime Usage

+# Editor Usage